 Whenever I shave with a new razor, I follow the same regiment.
 I always start with a with the grain pass (WTG) followed by relathering and an against the grain (ATG) pass.
 Although many wet shavers do enjoy a three pass (WTG, XTG (across the grain), ATG) shave I find I get the best results with two passes.

 Upon my first with the grain (wtg) pass I picked up the razor and felt the weight in my hand.
 It felt solid and strong.
 The knurling on the handle is very functional and will not slip from your hands no matter how soapy your hands get.
 The grip does feel a little industrial, like holding a wrench or a ratchet (which is not a pro nor con just an observation).

 Shaving with the grain is effortless.
 I let the razor’s weight guide me and I used little if any pressure on my entire face.
 Mild but very efficient.
 Against the grain the same, a very efficient shave.
 The weight of the razor does make shaving ATG feel more aggressive than it really is, so I used virtually no pressure and found it to be comfortable.
 I will mention that even a little pressure changed the shave dramatically.
 Lighter the touch the smoother the shave.

 If I could add/change anything with the Envoy I would probably have a polished version and would offer a less aggressive knurling pattern for the handle.
 Otherwise this razor is fully functional and well-built.

 The MSRP of the Envoy is $125.
 Add another $150 for the black walnut case and the stainless-steel razor stand.
-The Envoy (and Ambassador, along with the accessories) are also available from West Coast Shaving.
+The Envoy (and Ambassador, along with the accessories) are also available from Amazon and West Coast Shaving.